 Since the advent of remote and hybrid work, Canadian organizations have had to evolve and pivot in ways employers never imagined.
-And, as employment lawyer Stuart Rudner tells HRD, the changes have been hefty when it comes to occupational health and safety (OHS).
+And, as employment lawyer Stuart Rudner says, the changes have been hefty when it comes to occupational health and safety (OHS).

 In the new white paper written by Rudner Law and published by UKG, Occupational Health and Safety Guide for Canadian Employers, Rudner says that misconceptions about health and safety responsibilities in “work from home” models have given rise to compliance issues.

-“Initially, when the pandemic struck, and people began working remotely, a lot of employers had this sense of relief that now everyone was out of their physical office, they didn’t need to worry about health and safety,” he tells HRD.
+“Initially, when the pandemic struck, and people began working remotely, a lot of employers had this sense of relief that now everyone was out of their physical office, they didn’t need to worry about health and safety,” he says.

 “This, of course, is absolutely incorrect.
 Just because an employee works remotely from home doesn't absolve the employer of their obligation to ensure their safety.”

 When it comes to workplace safety, a "workplace" is not limited to the traditional place of work.
 Even before the pandemic, "workplace" was not limited to anything within the four walls of the building; for example, an employee on a business trip or attending an employer-sponsored social event could be covered by occupational health and safety legislation.